-The Committee met five times during the year and its membership comprises four independent non-executive directors, including the Chairman of the Committee.
+The Committee met six times during the year and its membership comprises four independent non-executive directors, including the Chair.
+One of the meetings included a joint sitting of the Risk, Audit and Credit Committees.

-The Committee members receive a fixed annual director's fee and no additional fees are paid for serving on the committee.
+The Committee members receive a fixed annual director's fee and no additional fees are paid for serving on the committee, total fees received for FY2020 were \$1.20 million.